django/channels/docs/contributing.rst

 * Add a link to the new release notes in ``docs/releases/index.rst``
 * Set the new version in ``__init__.py``
 * Roll all of these up into a single commit and tag it with the new version number.
-Push the commit and tag, and Travis will automatically build and release the new version to PyPI as long as all tests pass.
+Push the commit and tag.
+* To upload you will need to be added as a maintainer on PyPI.
+  Run `python setup.py sdist bdist_wheel`, and `twine upload`.

 The release process for ``channels-redis`` and ``daphne`` is similar, but they don't have the two steps in ``docs/``.